Introduction to Archetect

 Getting started with Archetect is considerably easier than many content generators, but there are a few steps you'll want follow to ensure you're ready to go.

-First, you'll need to check off a prerequisite or two first, which are likely already satisfied if you write a lot code, as opposed to, say, generating it.
+First, you'll need to check off a prerequisite or two first, which are likely already satisfied if you are a developer.

 Naturally, you'll want to install the binary.